 However, as renowned anthropologist Marshall Sahlins explains, the hunter-gatherer lifestyle had surprising advantages beyond free rent and no bills.
 Sahlins is famously cited for describing pre-agricultural humans as the original affluent societies.

 We’ve been hunter-gatherers for about 190,000 of the past 200,000 years.
 Farming—in the grand scheme of things—is about as “modern” as space travel and the internet.

-Second of all, these small communities were migratory… and this allowed them to go where the food was.
+Second, these small communities were migratory… and this allowed them to go where the food was.

-So, why, after 99.98% of our 7-million-year history, did humans switch food strategies?
-Why bother?
-Why didn’t we stick with the good ol’ foraging days?
+But why, after 99.98 percent of our 7-million-year history, did humans switch food strategies?
+Why didn’t we stick with foraging?
 We worked fewer hours, we had a more balanced diet, our population was in-check, and best of all, none of us were poor or hungry—that is, unless all of us were poor and hungry.

-Put simply, the agricultural transformation was a widespread human response to the changing ecological, technological, biological and cultural lives of humans.
+Put simply, the agricultural transformation was a widespread human response to the changing ecological, technological, biological, and cultural lives of humans.

 The Role of Evolution

 First and foremost, we evolved.
 Hunter-gatherers in the Middle to Late Stone Age were remarkably different from our earliest ancestors.
 The Middle Stone Age brain, for example, evolved to be four times larger than the brains of Sahelanthropus—the earliest hominin ancestor that dates back 6 to 7 million years.

 Essentially, our muscles, skeletons, nervous system, and locomotion were finely tuned over millions of years for hunter-gatherer success.
 This doesn’t in and of itself explain why successful, big-brained humans switched to farming.
 But before we get to agriculture, what about culture?
 Agri-culture?